 The challenge to 'objective' reality we have traced has largely been a matter of exposing the moral and political assumptions contained in client/expert views of the relationship between disabled people and wider society.
-That is, revealing a 'taken for granted' position as being only one of many possible ways of conceptualizing this relationship.
-Above, we suggested that the constructionist mode typically involves four moves that lead inexorably to a political posture.
+That is, revealing a 'taken for granted' position as being only one of many possible ways of conceptualising this relationship.
+Above, we suggested that the constructionist mode typically involves four moves which lead inexorably to a political posture.
 There is nothing much wrong with this, except insofar as it implies, as social constructionist models sometimes (but not always) do, that if things could be otherwise, it means that there is no 'reality' in the first place.
-Equally, and despite the naturalistic fallacy contained in the move from 3 to 4 above, we have no objection to the political postures adopted as a result of the anti-individualist position.
+Equally, and despite the naturalistic fallacy contained in the move from 3. to 4. above, we have no great objection to the political postures adopted as a result of the anti-individualist position.
+Our objections lie in the privileging of sociological expertise to replace medical, psychological or whatever expertise.
+That is, as medical expertise is challenged we are asked to place our trust in a theoretical expertise held by sociologists instead, because it supposedly provides a more plausible account of what life is like for disabled people.
+Our argument has been that in important respects it fails to do that, because it provides a radically incomplete version of 'experience' and an ironic, explanatory account to boot.

-Our objections lie in the privileging of sociological or any other expertise to replace medical or psychological expertise.
-Our argument has been that the supposed theoretical expertise of sociologists fails to do that, because it provides a radically incomplete version of 'experience' and an ironic, explanatory account to boot.
-On the other hand, the privileging of experience is, for our purposes, equally unsatisfactory.
-Constructionist versions of experience can slip easily into essentialist positions, whereby members of one social grouping are held to be incapable of experiencing the experiences of another social grouping and this, in turn, means a failure of understanding.
+The problem with constructionist versions of experience is that they can slip into essentialist positions, whereby members of one social grouping are held to be incapable of experiencing the experiences of another social grouping and this in turn means a failure of understanding.
 We have been at pains to point out that it need not.
+Experience and understanding are quite different concepts.
 The ethnomethodological perspective we recommend argues that its analytic choices provide a means to understand the ordinary and mundane experiences of any social group, especially a social group that inhabits the same broad culture.
-These analytic choices dispose of the problem of 'experience' by de-essentializing it or de-reifying it.
-Experiences are local, situated phenomena in that we have experiences of this or that.
-In building experience into our understanding of the needs of one group of disabled people, the overriding requirement, in our view, is to understand phenomena as they are apprehended in precisely this or that, here and now, situation.
+These analytic choices dispose of the problem of 'experience' by deessentialising it or de-reifying it.
+Experiences are local, situated phenomena, we have experiences of this or that.
+In building experience into our understanding of the needs of disabled people, the overriding requirement, in our view, is to understand phenomena as they are apprehended in precisely this or that, here and now, situation.